digital-futures-academy/airport-challenge/DMREADME.md

-*Test 1* - When the length of planesAtAirport and airportCapacity are the same, the test returns true *Test 2* - When the length of planesAtAirport and airportCapacity are the same (1), atCapacity returns true *Test 3* - When the length of planesAtAirport and airportCapacity are different, atCapacity returns false *Test 2* - When planeLands and length of planesAtAirport is the same as airportCapacity, planeLands returns preventLanding *Test 3* - When planeLands and length of planesAtAirport is smaller than airportCapacity, planeLands is successful and length of planesAtAirport increases by 1
+*Test 1* - When the length of planesAtAirport and airportCapacity are the same, the test returns true *Test 2* - When the length of planesAtAirport and airportCapacity are the same (1), atCapacity returns true *Test 3* - When the length of planesAtAirport and airportCapacity are different, atCapacity returns false *Test 4* - When atCapacity is true, planeLands returns an error message *Test 5* - When atCapacity is true, planeLands doesn't change the length of planesAtAirport array *Test 6* - When atCapacity is false, planeLands increases length of planesAtAirport array by 1

 **User Story 4**
 As an air traffic controller